 Emma Bush lived at 283 Beacon with her unmarried children: cotton broker Samuel Dacre Bush, Emma T. Bush, and Mary L. Bush — and her unmarried brother, Daniel B. Franklin.

 Samuel D. Bush is shown as the owner on the original building permit application for 283 Beacon, dated April 23, 1885, and on the final building inspection report, dated July 15, 1886.
-Bound with the building inspection report, located in the Boston Public Library’s Arts Department, is a floor plan for the second floor.
+Bound with the building inspection report, located at the Boston City Archives, is a floor plan for the second floor.

 Daniel B. Franklin, continued to live at 283 Beacon until about 1893, when he moved to Bristol, Rhode Island.